Is there an ideal number of savings or checkings accounts a person should have?

 I currently have 3 savings accounts and 1 checkings account.

 I have 1 savings and 1 checkings account through a college credit union that I have kept all these years.
 This gives me access to co-op credit union branches when I want to deposit or withdraw cash in person.
 Separately I have 2 different online savings accounts.

 Why do I have 3 savings and 1 checkings accounts?
 These accounts are to keep my funds separate.
 It is a way for me to stay organized.

 - Co-op credit union – my main day-to-day account is both the savings and checkings accounts through my college credit union.
 This is where my direct deposits go from my full time job.
 I probably should close it and open with a national bank because there are occasions when I need to deposit and withdraw cash in person.
 Co-op shared branch means I can go to any co-op credit union branch and make in person transactions.
-There are 2 huge limitations: 1) co-op locations are not as convenient as a national bank and 2) co-op credit union branches have daily withdrawal limits of up to $1,000.
+There are 2 huge limitations: 1) co-op locations are not as convenient as a national bank and 2) co-op credit union branches have daily withdrawal limits.
 As part of my ebay side hustling, the withdrawal and location limitations can be inconvenient.

 - High yield savings account #1 through American Express – I first opened this savings account to stash by emergency fund, but immediately switched to Synchrony Bank because of the higher interest rate.
 Now I use this account to stash my stock fund as well as my ebay side hustle of buying and selling sports cards.
 This AmEx account is directly connected to my online stock trading account.